todo.vu support

 About time billing

-While todo.vu’s time tracker allows you to track and record the time you spend on tasks, todo.vu’s billing features ensure that that time is tracked and recorded at specific billing rates.
+While todo.vu’s timer allows you to track and record the time you spend on tasks, todo.vu’s billing features ensure this time is tracked and recorded at specific billing rates.

-This means that you can see exactly how long different activities took, as well as the monetary value of that time, to put it simply.
-You can see this data within specific contexts: i.e., for a specified date range, team member, project, and so on.
+This means that you can see exactly how long different activities took, as well as the monetary value of that time.
+You can see this data for customized parameters: i.e., for a specified date range, team member, project, and so on.

-Plus, you can create detailed billing reports to support your invoices.
+Additionally, you can create detailed billing reports to support your invoices with this data.

-In this article, you’ll learn how time billing works in todo.vu.
-You’ll understand how time billing enhances your workflows, and we’ll go through the billing dashboard.
+In this article, you’ll understand how time billing works in todo.vu.
+You’ll learn how time tracking with integrated billing enhances your workflows, where to view your time billing data, and about the billing statuses that categorize that data.

 Note